keepyourarrow/machine-learning/readme.md

 1. What is a Stable, Generalizable condition
 1. Controlled environment
 1. A camera doesn't film the object, instead it captures the light reflected off the object(help.png)
-1. BGR2HSV conversion
+1. BGR2HSV conversion (Convert to HSV)
-1. BGR2LAB conversion
+1. BGR2LAB conversion (Convert to LAB)
-1. BGR2GRAY conversion
+1. BGR2GRAY conversion (Convert to grayscale)
 1. Why greyscale conversion is lit
 1. Explanation on HSV, LAB
 1. Grayscale throws away all the information about the color